So I thought it was time to offer sound advice for runners.

 If you have any kind of niggle, most of us are aware of RICE ( Rest, Ice, Compression, Elevation) particularly with acute injuries such as an ankle sprain or shin splints, but there are other types of injury associated with running.
 If you start to feel that niggle is persisting or becoming more of a pain, then do not hesitate in seeking professional advice.

 Invest in a decent pair of supportive trainers.
-Go to a shop which can provide expert advice or talk to a professional.
+Go to a shop which can provide sound advice for runners or talk to a professional.
 If your trainers are wearing heavily on the sole and you have ran more than 500 miles in them, replace them!
 Worn shoes lose their shock absorbing capability and this will put more stain on your body and increase the likelihood of injury.

 And finally, if you have a niggle which isn’t going away, or may be getting worse, or you would like a Runners MOT, give us a call here at Shrewsbury Chiropractic Clinic on (01743) 231600.
 Good luck to you all and Happy Running!